Sub-Saharan Africa: Central Africa

 Archeological finds in Central Africa provide evidence of human settlement that may date back over 10,000 years.
 According to Zangato and Holl, there is evidence of iron-smelting in the Central African Republic and Cameroon that may date back to 3,000 to 2,500 BCE.
 Extensive walled sites and settlements have recently been found in Zilum, Chad.
 The area is located approximately 60 km southwest of Lake Chad, and has been radiocarbon dated to the first millennium BCE.

-Trade and improved agricultural techniques supported more sophisticated societies, leading to the early civilizations of Sao, Kanem, Bornu, Shilluk, Baguirmi, and Wadai.
+Trade and improved agricultural techniques supported more sophisticated societies, leading to the early civilisations of Sao, Kanem, Bornu, Shilluk, Baguirmi, and Wadai.

 Following the Bantu Migration into Central Africa, during the 14th century, the Luba Kingdom in southeast Congo came about under a king whose political authority derived from religious, spiritual legitimacy.
 The kingdom controlled agriculture and regional trade of salt and iron from the north and copper from the Zambian/Congo copper belt.

 Rival kingship factions which split from the Luba Kingdom later moved among the Lunda people, marrying into its elite and laying the foundation of the Lunda Empire in the 16th century.
 The ruling dynasty centralised authority among the Lunda under the Mwata Yamyo or Mwaant Yaav.
 The Mwata Yamyo's legitimacy, like that of the Luba king, came from being viewed as a spiritual religious guardian.
 This imperial cult or system of divine kings was spread to most of central Africa by rivals in kingship migrating and forming new states.
 Many new states received legitimacy by claiming descent from the Lunda dynasties.

 The Kingdom of Kongo existed from the Atlantic west to the Kwango river to the east.
 During the 15th century, the Bakongo farming community was united with its capital at M'banza-Kongo, under the king title, Manikongo.
 Other significant states and peoples included the Kuba Kingdom, producers of the famous raffia cloth, the Eastern Lunda, Bemba, Burundi, Rwanda, and the Kingdom of Ndongo.